 - Buy fruits and veggies that are in season. - Remember that frozen fruits and veggies are always available and are a healthy choice.

 Be a Role Model:

-- You are your family's number one role model, so start practicing the healthy habits you encourage your family to practice. - · Start by making small changes. - Encourage the whole family to embrace a healthy lifestyle.
+- You are your family's number one role model, so start practicing the healthy habits you encourage your family to practice. - Start by making small changes.